DavidCarranzaCA/react-python-sql/README.md

 Project using React, Flask and MySQL.

-# To get start
+# To get started
+- You need flask and flask-mysqldb so pip install flask and pip install flask-mysqldb
 - npm i
-You need flask and flask-mysqldb so pip install flask and pip install flask-mysqldb
 - npm run client-server